This post may contain affiliate links. Please read our disclosure policy.

 shrimp and grits ingredients on a kitchen counter

-• Milk and water: Use any percentage of cow’s milk and water to make the grits.
+• Milk and water: Use any percentage of cow’s milk along with water to cook the grits.

-• Seasonings: Use garlic powder, smoked paprika, and kosher salt in the grits.
-I use Diamond Crystal brand of kosher salt.
+• Seasonings: Garlic powder, smoked paprika, and kosher salt add flavor.
+I prefer Diamond Crystal salt for its light texture.

-• Butter: Use salted butter when making the grits and also when cooking the shrimp.
+• Butter: Use salted butter for both the grits and the shrimp.

-• Vegetables: Use chopped onions, chopped red bell peppers, and a clove of garlic.
+• Vegetables: Use chopped onions, red bell peppers, and a clove of garlic.
+These add flavor and color to the dish.
+Leftover vegetables can be used in Squash Casserole, Ratatouille, or Jambalaya.

-• Lemon juice: A squeeze of a fresh lemon adds a burst of freshness to the dish.
+• Lemon juice: A squeeze of fresh lemon juice brightens the dish.

 milk, paprika, and garlic powder simmering in a small pot

-1. Stir in the grits and reduce the heat to low.
-Cover and simmer for 7 to 10 minutes, stirring occasionally, until the grits become soft and thick.
-Remove the pan from the heat.
+• Stir in the grits, then reduce the heat to low.
+Cover and simmer for 7 to 10 minutes, stirring occasionally, until the grits are soft and thick.

 grits in a small saucepan

 Pro Tip: Grits will thicken as they cool.
-If they are thicker than you like, stir in a few teaspoons of water or milk.
+If they get too thick, stir in a few teaspoons of water or milk to loosen them.

 cheese grits in a small saucepan

-1. Cook the shrimp.
-Melt butter in an 8-inch skillet over medium heat.
-Add the onions and peppers to the pan and cook, stirring occasionally for 1 to 2 minutes until the onions are translucent.
+• In an 8-inch skillet, melt butter over medium heat.
+Add the onions and bell peppers and cook, stirring occasionally, for 1 to 2 minutes, until the onions turn translucent.

-2. Add the minced garlic and cook, stirring frequently for 30 seconds.
+• Add the garlic and cook, stirring frequently, for 30 seconds until fragrant.

 chopped onions, red bell peppers, and garlic cooking in a skillet

-1. Season the shrimp with salt and black pepper.
-Add the shrimp to the pan and cook on one side for 1 to 2 minutes, then flip the shrimp over and cook the other side for an additional 1 to 2 minutes.
-Squeeze a little bit of lemon juice over the shrimp and vegetables.
+• Season the shrimp with salt and black pepper, then add them to the pan.
+Cook for 1 to 2 minutes on one side, then flip and cook for another 1 to 2 minutes until the shrimp are opaque and cooked through.

 shrimp and vegetables cooking in a small skillet